Unicode equivalence: Encoding errors

 UTF-8 and UTF-16 (and also some other Unicode encodings) do not allow all possible sequences of code units.
 Different software will convert invalid sequences into Unicode characters using varying rules, some of which are very lossy (e.g., turning all invalid sequences into the same character).
 This can be considered a form of normalization and can lead to the same difficulties as others.

 Normalization

-A text processing software implementating the Unicode string search and comparison functionality must take into account the presence of equivalent code points.
+A text processing software implementing the Unicode string search and comparison functionality must take into account the presence of equivalent code points.
 In the absence of this feature, users searching for a particular code point sequence would be unable to find other visually indistinguishable glyphs that have a different, but canonically equivalent, code point representation.